Let Me In (The Sensations song)

 "Let Me In" is the name of a 1961 song with music and lyrics by Yvonne Baker, recorded the same year by Baker and The Sensations, which went to No. 2 on the US R&B singles chart and No. 4 on the U.S. Billboard Hot 100 singles chart.
-It was the group's highest charting and most successful single.
+It reached number 5 in New Zealand on the lever hits parade chart.It was the group's highest charting and most successful single.
 "Let Me In" may be most memorable for its repetitive "weeoo" refrain in the chorus.